 My favorite time of year in the San Francisco Bay Area is almost here!
-The Christmas season in San Francisco is always filled with kid-friendly special events and activities, so it is no surprise that many travelers choose to make their way to my hometown for the holidays.
+The weeks leading up to Christmas in San Francisco are always filled with kid-friendly special events and activities, so it is no surprise that many travelers choose to make their way to my hometown for the holidays.

-Whether you are a lucky local like me or just planning a visit to San Francisco’s mild climate to escape the cold back home, here are my top picks for families spending the Christmas season in San Francisco.
+Whether you are a lucky local like me or just planning a visit to San Francisco’s mild climate to escape the cold back home, here are my top picks for families spending time during December and the holidays in San Francisco, updated with new dates and activities for the 2017 season.

 Union Square is the center of many of San Francisco’s best holiday decorations and events.
-While most of the decorations are already up long before Thanksgiving, the season really gets underway with the Union Square Tree Lighting on November 27.
+While most of the decorations are already up long before Thanksgiving, the season really gets underway with the Union Square Tree Lighting on November 24, 2017 at 5:30 p.m.

 While you are in Union Square, take your little ones to see Santa at Macy’s and and window shop (or just shop) ’til you drop.
 Always a hit with everyone in the family is the SPCA’s Holiday Window at Macy’s where adoptable pets frolic in adorable holiday scenes.